Logo

 You credit score is used by mortgage lenders to determine how risky you are as a borrower, which influences the mortgage rate you will be offered.
 A mortgage is likely to be the biggest debt you’ll ever have, so it’s important to get the cheapest mortgage interest rate possible.

 The lower your rate, the less interest you’ll pay back over the lifetime of your loan.
 The big high street banks and building societies offer some of the lowest rates on the market, but they only take on conscientious borrowers with high credit scores.
-If you are rejected by a well-known lender you could end up paying between 1 and 4% more.
+If you are rejected by a well-known lender, and have to instead use a specialist "adverse credit lender," you could end up paying an additional premium of between 2 - 3% more.

 If you’re a first-time buyer you’ are likely to have a small deposit of 5%.
 A 95% mortgage is the riskiest type of loan that lenders offer so they insist on a higher credit score than needed for other deals.